 Shipping surcharges are sent in situations where shipping an order would cause a monetary loss.
 We're primarily a food-service B2B company, and we opened access to the public in response to demand from customers who have difficulty finding some product lines locally.

 This is caused by the complexity of carrying 1000+ SKUs and shipping to 1000+ locations across Canada.
 There simply isn't an algorithm that can figure out proper shipping costs.
-Canada is unlike the U.S. in that there is no flat rate shipping, and shipping costs for some orders are 3x-4x what they would be elsewhere.
+Canada is unlike the U.S. in that there is no flat rate shipping, and shipping costs are determined based on package size, package weight and distance being shipped.
+Because of this, some orders shipping costs are 3x-4x what they would be elsewhere.

-We fully understand that this can be frustrating, and have been reviewing the policy continuously for years.
-The current set up is designed to work for the largest number of customers in our primary demographic markets.
+We understand that this can be frustrating, and have been reviewing the policy continuously for years.
+The shipping fees we display on the website are based on average shipping costs to the largest number of customers in our primary demographic markets.

 How to Avoid Shipping Surcharges